 It is a known fact that before you are allowed to drive a motorized vehicle, you need to first secure a driver’s license.
 Getting your driver’s license in the Philippines can be done through a simple process that, if followed closely, will spare you from the hassles of having to return to the Land Transportation Office (LTO) again and again.

 In the Philippines, there are three different types of driver’s licenses.
 There’s the Student Permit, which allows you to practice driving, be it through enrolling to a driving school or private lessons with a licensed driver.
 After accomplishing at least one month of being a student driver, you may apply for a Non-Professional Driver’s License.
-And, for people who’d be driving public utility vehicles (PUV) and trucks are required to go for the Professional Driver’s License.
+And, for people who’d be driving public utility vehicles (PUV) and trucks, you need to get a Professional Driver’s License.

 However, before you get yourself a non-pro or professional license, you need to pass LTO’s driving exam.
-This exam has two parts: written examination and actual driving test.
-But before you get to the LTO tests, here’s a quick guideline on how to start your journey to becoming a legit driver.
+This exam has two parts: a written examination and an actual driving test.
+For others, this can be a cumbersome process, so here’s a quick guideline on how to start your journey to becoming a legit driver.

 First, apply for a Student Permit

-Before you apply for a Student Permit, there are a few things you’ll be needing to check.
+Before you apply for a Student Permit, there are a few things you need to check.
 Student permit applicants must be at least 17 years old and are both physically and mentally fit to drive a motor vehicle.
 Next, applicants must be literate in either Filipino or English.
-If all of these applies to you, then you may proceed to securing a few requirements and these are:
+If all of these applies to you, then you may proceed to secure a few requirements and these are:

 - Filled out driver’s license application form